How to Plan a Road Trip – The Definitive Guide 2023

 4. Refrigeration

 Refrigeration for perishables.
-Give some thought to how you intend to keep food at safe storage temperatures.
-Our Hilux has a single 40-litre fridge/freezer and even though it is compartmentalised into fridge and freezer sections, we found that temperatures were either too high or too low.
-Therefore, we use it solely as a refrigerator which is fine for milk and fresh produce.
+Consider how you intend to keep food at safe storage temperatures.
+Our Hilux has a single 40-litre fridge/freezer, and even though it is compartmentalised into fridge and freezer sections, we found that temperatures were too high or too low.
+Therefore, we use it solely as a refrigerator, which is fine for milk and fresh produce.

-Some 4wds are kitted out with two of these units, one operating as a fridge and the other as a freezer.
+Some 4WDs are kitted out with two units, one operating as a fridge and the other as a freezer.

 4x4-bushcamper-accessories_how-to-plan-a-road-trip